Heikowi/HWIFileDownload/README.md

 ## Demo App

-The demo app shows a sample setup and integration of HWIFileDownload.
+The demo app shows a sample setup and integration of HWIFileDownload with an Objective-C application.

 The app __download store__ is implemented with the custom class `DemoDownloadStore`.